-- EXAM ROOMS: Exams will not be held in your regular classroom.
-Room assignments will be posted on the course homepage, on Carmen, and announced in lecture the week before the exam.
+- EXAM ROOMS: Exams will generally not be held in your regular classroom.
+Room assignments will be posted on Carmen, and announced in lecture the week before the exam.
 It is your duty to know where and when each exam is given.
-Exam rooms may differ from exam to exam - MAKE-UPS: You must have written permission from your lecturer to take a make-up exam.
-To receive a permission slip, you need to provide your lecturer with proper documentation.
+Exam rooms are assigned by the registrar and may differ from exam to exam. - MAKE-UPS: You must have written permission from your lecturer to take a make-up exam.
+To receive permission, you need to provide your lecturer with proper documentation.
 Students that have a time conflict with another regularly scheduled OSU course may take the make-up exam.
-However, students with other types of time conflicts (like work, social activities, etc.) should prearrange to take the exam at the regularly scheduled time and date.
+However, students with other types of time conflicts (like work, social activities, travel, etc.) should prearrange to take the exam at the regularly scheduled time and date.
 Makeups are not allowed after exam results are released.
 See your lecturer for the time and location of a make-up exam.
 Please note that no early exams will be given.